phucnguyen20110276/Thesis/README.md

-# SimCPSR: Simple Contrastive Learning for Paper Submission Recommendation System
+# Thesis: Simple Contrastive Learning for Paper Submission Recommendation System
 This repository contains all codes of our thesis "Simple Contrastive Learning for Paper Submission Recommendation System."

 # Members